Master of Science in Community Health in Family and Community Medicine

 Applying to the Program

-- Use research methods and basic statistical techniques as they apply to the primary care setting
+- Understand research methods, basic statistical techniques and how best to apply them to the primary care clinical setting

-- Apply the principles of leadership and management as they relate to the health care setting
+- Understand the principles of leadership and management as they related to the health care setting

 The MScCH degree program requires the completion of 5.0 full course credit equivalents (FCE), including a minimum of one supervised field placement/practicum.